 - Follow the on-screen instruction to update the driver.

-- Do the same especially for Display graphics driver, Audio sound, and network adapter driver.
+- Do the same especially for the Display graphics driver, Audio sound, and network adapter driver.

 Roll Back Driver option